xkbcommon/libxkbcommon/doc/compatibility.md

 Multiple layout database paths can be used simultaneously, enabling user-space configuration.

-See @ref user-configuration "" for further information.
+See @ref custom-option "" for further information.
 </details>
 </td>
 </tr>